-241. The state senate is composed of 31 members.

-242. Only 2 state senators are Black.
+- 255. The state senate is composed of 31 members. - 256.
+Only 2 state senators are Black.
 Both are Democrats and were elected from state senate districts that had above 75% POC CVAP and above 45% BCVAP under the old plan.

-243. Only 6 state senators are Hispanic.
-All 6 are Democrats and were elected from state senate districts (SDs 6, 19, 20 26, 27, and 29) that had above 70% POC CVAP as of 2019 under the old plan and had above 60% HCVAP as of 2019 under the old plan.
+- Only 6 state senators are Hispanic.
+All 6 are Democrats and were elected from state 257. senate districts (SDs 6, 19, 20 26, 27, and 29) that had above 70% POC CVAP as of 2019 under the old plan and had above 60% HCVAP as of 2019 under the old plan. - 258.
+Twenty-three senators are Anglo.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 66 of 111

-244. Twenty-three senators are Anglo.
 Of the Anglo senators, 18 are Republican and were elected from majority Anglo CVAP districts which were all above 60% in Anglo CVAP under the old plan.
-There are no Republican senators of color in the state senate.

-245. Of the 23 Anglo senators, there are 5 Anglo Democratic senators.
-All were elected from senate districts that had significant populations of voters of color who voted cohesively behind their preferred candidates of choice, along with Anglo crossover voters who joined them to elect POC-preferred candidates.
+There are no Republican senators of color in the state senate. - Of the 23 Anglo senators, there are 5 Anglo Democratic senators.
+All were elected 259. from senate districts that had significant populations of voters of color who voted cohesively behind their preferred candidates of choice, along with Anglo crossover voters who joined them to elect POC-preferred candidates.
 Under the old plan, 2 of these districts (SDs 15 and 21) had a POC CVAP above 60% and 1 district (SD 10) had a POC CVAP around 47%, close to majority.
-In the remaining districts (SDs 14 and 16), the POC CVAP under the old plan was significant-close to 40% POC CVAP in each district.

-246. Under the old plan, 9 senate districts had between 50% and 60% Anglo CVAP.
-Of those 9 senate districts, 7 of those districts (SDs 7, 9, 11, 17, 18, 28, and 31) elected Anglo Republicans and 2 of those districts (SDs 10 and 16) elected Anglo Democrats.

-247. Under the new plan, known as S2168, map drawers significantly increased the Anglo CVAP and concomitantly decreased the POC CVAP in most of the districts that elected Anglo candidates to the state senate, with the exception of SD 16, which packs voters of color into a "safe" Democratic district.

-248. Some of these manipulated districts incorporate parts of the two suburban counties of Tarrant and Fort Bend, whose growth over the past decade was driven primarily by POC.
+In the remaining districts (SDs 14 and 16), the POC CVAP under the old plan was significant close to 40% POC CVAP in each district. - Under the old plan, 9 senate districts had between 50% and 60% Anglo CVAP.
+Of 260. those 9 senate districts, 7 of those districts (SDs 7, 9, 11, 17, 18, 28, and 31) elected Anglo Republicans and 2 of those districts (SDs 10 and 16) elected Anglo Democrats. - 261.
+Under the new plan, known as S2168, map drawers significantly increased the Anglo CVAP and concomitantly decreased the POC CVAP in most of the districts that elected Anglo candidates to the state senate, with the exception of SD 16, which packs voters of color into a "safe" Democratic district. - 262.
+Some of these manipulated districts incorporate parts of the two suburban counties of Tarrant and Fort Bend, whose growth over the past decade was driven primarily by POC.
 Some manipulated districts are in Dallas County, which witnessed a decline in the total number of Anglo people, attributing all of its growth to POC.

-249. Under the new map, the map drawers were able to evade the growth of POC and ultimately draw fewer majority-minority coalition districts that could have given voters of color the opportunity to elect candidates of choice.
+263. Under the new map, the map drawers were able to evade the growth of POC and ultimately draw fewer majority-minority coalition districts that could have given voters of color the opportunity to elect candidates of choice.
 The map as a whole also results in the retrogression of minority voting strength.